ethpandaops/ethereum-package/README.md

   - full_beaconchain_explorer
   - prometheus_grafana

 # If set, the package will block until a finalized epoch has occurred.
 wait_for_finalization: false

 # The global log level that all clients should log at
 # Valid values are "error", "warn", "info", "debug", and "trace"
 # This value will be overridden by participant-specific values
 global_client_log_level: "info"

 # EngineAPI Snooper global flags for all participants
 # Default to false
 snooper_enabled: false

+# Enables Ethereum Metrics Exporter for all participants
+# Defaults to false
+ethereum_metrics_exporter_enabled: false

 # Parallelizes keystore generation so that each node has keystores being generated in their own container
 # This will result in a large number of containers being spun up than normal.
 We advise users to only enable this on a sufficiently large machine or in the cloud as it can be resource consuming on a single machine.